THE FUTURE

 PITCH YOUR IDEA

-Submit your innovative concept that benefits megatrends around us.
+Submit your innovative concept that benefits the megatrends around us - in just 500 words.

-Finalists pitch to win in front of Food Industry luminaries.
+Finalists pitch to win generous industry support and prizes in front of key Food Industry luminaries.

 JOIN THE DEBATE

-With an audience of entrepreneurs, investors, buyers and journos.
+With an audience of entrepreneurs, investors, buyers, manufacturers and journalists.

 THE BRIEF